 PhD Fellowships from the Einstein Center for Neurosciences (ECN)

-Scholarships for a competitive 4-year neuroscience program (the Berlin School of Mind and Brain is an ECN partner program).
-After being accepted by ECN, students can apply to join the Berlin School of Mind and Brain, taking their ECN scholarship with them.
+ECN provides scholarships for a competitive 4-year neuroscience program (the Berlin School of Mind and Brain is an ECN partner program).
+After being accepted by ECN, students can apply to join the structured program of the Berlin School of Mind and Brain, taking their ECN scholarship with them.

 DAAD (German Academic Exchange Service) funding database